DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v2.3.3**
+- Revamped the Hyran and Wyrttrum armor sets to better match their flavor.
+- The Hyran set is now focused around attack speed and constant aggression, and gains the Marked For Death set effect.
+As such it is now a Berserker armor set.
+- The Wyrttrym set has been changed to be a ranger set, and gains the incredibly cool (in my opinion) Rooting set effect, which causes tangles of roots to immobilize and trap your enemies.
+- The Eitr-Weave armor set has been integrated into Terraheim as the Alne Set.
+The Alne set provides various buffs to magic, and it's set effect is Blood Pact, which allows you to use magic even when you lack Eitr, consuming HP instead.
+- Removed the CraftingPatch.cs which was causing compatibility issues with Jewelcrafting.
 **v2.3.0 - Mistlands Compatibility**
 - It's been a second, hasn't it.
 - Terraheim has been updated to be compatible with the Mistlands update.
 A massive thanks goes to **blacks7ar** for helping make this happen!